Palauan language: Palauan numerals

 Palauans have different numbers for different objects.
 For example, to count people, it is: tang, terung, tedei, teuang, teim, telolem, teuid, teai, tetiu, and teruich.
 Traditionally, there were separate counting sets for people, things, counting, ordinals, bunches of bananas, units of time, long objects, and rafts; however, several of these are no longer used.

+Sample text

+Article 1 of the Universal Declaration of Human Rights in Palauan:A rogui 'l chad el mechell a ngarngii a ilmokl er tir ra diosisiu el llemalt.
+Ngarngii er tir a uldesuir mete mo meruul el mo rar bebil lokiu a ungil 'l omeruul ra klauchad.Article 1 of the Universal Declaration of Human Rights in English:All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.